Check lime requirements by conducting soil tests. Liming is primarily a method of correcting soil pH, but there are several other benefits to include:

 Table 1.
 Nitrogen rate recommendations for sugarcane in Louisiana.

 |Crop||Soil Type||Nitrogen Rate (lbs.
 N/acre)|

-- For efficient nitrogen utilization, it is important that soil pH is slightly acidic to neutral (ideally 6.0 to 6.5) and adequate plant available P & K are available.
+- For efficient nitrogen utilization, it is important that soil pH is slightly acidic to neutral (ideally 6.0 to 6.5) and adequate plant available P and K are available.

-- Nitrogen recommendations are based on tests where UAN 32% was the primary nitrogen source.
+- Nitrogen recommendations are based on field trials where UAN 32% was the primary nitrogen source.

-- Recommendations are based on data with commercial varieties and on light and heavy soils at multiple locations on plant-cane through third stubble crops.
+- Recommendations are based on nitrogen response data with commercial varieties and on light and heavy soils at multiple locations on plant-cane through third stubble crops.

 - Apply nitrogen between April 1 and April 30 – earlier if the crop is more advanced and later if the crop is less advanced.